-There are around 800 undergraduate students at Lehigh, comprising approximately twenty percent of the undergraduate population.
+There are approximately 800 undergraduate students at Lehigh, comprising approximately 18 percent of the undergraduate population.

 Is there a building for Jewish life at Lehigh?
 Where is the Jewish Student Center it located?

-The Jewish Student Center is located at 216 Summit Street.
-The building is directly across Brodhead Street from the Alumni Memorial Building, which houses the Lehigh Admissions Office.
-The JSC has snacks, study spaces and a flat screen TV and is accessible between 9 a.m. and 9 p.m. to any Lehigh undergraduate by swiping their ID card.
-Graduate students may also request regular access by emailing Steve Nathan at firstname.lastname@example.org.
+The Jewish Student Center is located at 233 W. Packer Avenue.
+The JSC has snacks, study spaces and a flat screen TV and is accessible between 9 a.m. and 9 p.m. to all students, faculty and staff using their ID card.

 Are there hours for visitors and prospective students?

 Does Lehigh have Shabbat services and meals?

-The Jewish Student Center hosts Shabbat services and dinner every Friday night.
-Services begin at 6:00 and dinner at 6:30 p.m.
+The Jewish Student Center hosts Shabbat services and delicious dinner every Friday night.
+Services begin at 5:45 p.m. and dinner at 6:30 p.m.
 Students are welcome to attend just one or both.
 Shabbat usualy draws between 30 to 50 students.
 For students seeking options for services Saturday morning, arrangements can be made to attend local synagogues.

 Is there a kosher food option available?
 Is the Jewish Student Center kosher?

 Lehigh does not have a formal kosher meal plan, however there are a wide variety of dairy and vegetarian options available in the dining halls for people who eat dairy/vegetarian outside of home.
 While it is not directly linked to Lehigh’s meal plan, the Jewish Student Center kitchen is kosher and available to students for making their own kosher meals in consultation with the Director.
 There are also dinners prepared by our amazing chefs every Friday night (and leftovers usually available through the early days of the following week).
 In the past, students could also request to live in the Kosher Living Live Lehigh community.
 Currently, there was not enough interest expressed in order for this commuity to exist.
 However, if there are enough students who observe kashrut in the future the community can be revived.